Sure Community Foundation reaches £200K milestone and responds to COVID-19 with additional investment and fundraising

 As a provider of critical national infrastructure and a key employer on the island, Sure understands how important it is, during these unprecedented times, to come together and support the local community.
 Since the start of the coronavirus outbreak Sure has added an investment injection of £20,000 to the Foundation and is committed to matching any contributions made by staff or other fundraising, enabling the Foundation to have an even greater positive impact in Sure’s local communities.

 Over the past few weeks in Guernsey, the foundation has provided support for children in secondary education who have no access to WiFi to help them continue their studies at home while the schools are shut.
-With many Guernsey residents now at home without access to friends and family, the Foundation has supported mobile WiFi via the charity and gave help to a residential accommodation in which a number of the community had no ability to stay in touch with their loved ones during this challenging time.
+With many Guernsey residents now at home without access to friends and family, the Foundation has supported mobile WiFi via the charity We All Matter, Eh? and also gave help to a residential accommodation in which a number of the community had no ability to stay in touch with their loved ones during this challenging time.
 In addition, the Foundation has provided a free conference call facility to St Martins Church to allow up to 120 of the congregation to listen to daily and weekend services.

 Karen Jagger of the Sure Community Foundation said: “The aim of the Foundation is to support local charities where we can really make a difference.
 We would like this to be just the start of our increased support over the coming months for those in need in our community who have been directly or indirectly impacted by the coronavirus pandemic.
 During this unusual time it’s more important than ever, so we encourage all charities to reach out to us if they identify a need within our community, we want to support as much as we can.”